BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKOpeningByReconstructionImage.md

-# ITK Opening By Reconstruction Image Filter (ITKOpeningByReconstructionImage)
+# ITK Opening By Reconstruction Image Filter

 Opening by reconstruction of an image.